We love what we do. Our team is dedicated to connecting passionate teachers with reputable schools and institutions across Korea.

 Contact: embark2@theworknplay.com

-I have been working in communications for over 5 years, and now I specialize in recruiting and supporting English teachers.
+I have been working in communications for over 5 years, and now I specialize in recruiting and consulting native English teachers.
 I assist with Korean-English communication, so both teachers and schools know what to expect from each other.
-Many of my close friends are expats and teachers, so I understand the real challenges that you may face.
-I also love learning more about different cultures and traveling to increase my understanding of the world.
-I’m here to guide you through the process and make sure you feel supported from beginning to end.
+Many of my close friends are expats, so I understand the real challenges that teachers face in Korea.

 Share